-The Latino Experience in the U.S.(same as SOC 150)LAT 1503 crs.
-3 hrs.LAT 150
+The Latino Experience in the U.S. (same as SOC 150)

 This course studies the varied experiences of Latinos in the United States of America.
 Through readings, lectures, discussions and fieldwork, students will become familiar with the group and its diverse components from North, Central and South America as well as the Caribbean, while covering representative nationalities such as Mexicans, Salvadorians, Cubans, Colombians, Ecuadorians, Puerto Ricans and Dominicans.
 The course will survey the history and evolution of Latinos at the same time that it explores issues of culture and identity.
 Other topics include family, race relations, religion, education, economic incorporation and political participation.
 Key issues of contemporary interest will also be explored, such as Latinos and immigration, and the impact they have on local, state and nationwide elective office.